karthiksairam01/karthiksairam01.github.io/_pages/about.md

 - I'm the current President of AAEIO, CU Boulder Chapter!

-- I have worked on numerous projects, they can be found here in my [Resume]{}
+- I have worked on numerous projects and co-authored three publications, they can be found here in [Resume]{https://karthiksairam01.github.io/files/resume.pdf} and [Publications]{https://karthiksairam01.github.io/publications/}

 # News